Stay in control of costs and decisions, while getting the advice you need. Use divorce lawyers wisely.

 - No agreements are considered “final” until clients are in agreement about the complete package (the full divorce settlement agreement); each has the opportunity to review it with their attorney prior to signing and submitting it to the court.

 Selecting the right divorce attorney to advise or support you can have a major impact on your process.
 Most divorce lawyers in Oregon are trained to control the decision-making process and to aggressively advocate their client’s position in a competitive win-lose stance with the opposing attorney.
-If you are participating in mediation, your lawyer needs to support you as the primary decision-maker, inform you of the range of potential legal costs and outcomes, and help you work towards a mutually acceptable settlement.
+If you are participating in mediation, your needs to support you as the primary decision-maker, inform you of the range of potential legal costs and outcomes, and help you work towards a mutually acceptable settlement.
 Upon request, Oregon Divorce Guides can provide you with a referral list of settlement-oriented attorneys.